Updated: 22 December 2023

-Sometimes you need a powerful beam of light to brighten the darkness.
-The flashlight feature is one of the iPad's most valuable and underrated tools.
+Sometimes, you need a powerful beam of light to brighten the darkness — and the flashlight feature is one of the iPad's most valuable and underrated tools.
 Whether looking for stuff under your bed, finding your way in a room, or walking in the dark, the flashlight can safely guide you.

-The flashlight option is not a make or break feature on an iPad.
-In fact, many iPad models don't include it.
-The iPad Pro 2015 version is one of these.
-Also, the third generation and earlier iPad Air models don't have flashlights.
+The flashlight option is not a make-or-break feature on an iPad.
+In fact, many models don't include it.
+The iPad Pro 2015 version is one of these, as well as the third-generation and earlier iPad Air models.
 The same goes for the iPad Mini — the sixth generation features it, but the earlier models don't.
 Similarly, standard iPad models don't have a flashlight.

 So, which models do include the torch function?
-The iPad Pro models, except for the 2015 iPad 12.9, all have it.
-The main reason is simple: these iPads all include a flash LED next to the camera.
-In fact, the flashlight feature makes use of the LED light.
+Except for the 2015 iPad 12.9, all iPad Pro models have it.
+The main reason is simple: these iPads all include a flash LED next to the camera, with the flashlight feature using the LED light.

-Why not take advantage of Apple's inbuilt virtual personal assistant to use the iPad?
-If you have Siri active on your iPad, she can do all the work.
+Why not take advantage of Apple's built-in virtual personal assistant to use the iPad?
+Siri can do all the work if she is active on your iPad.
 Just say, "Hey Siri, turn on the flashlight."
 Or give the command to switch it off.

-In addition, Zugu cases provide your device with major drop protection.
+ZUGU cases provide your device with major drop protection.
 They guarantee your iPad's safety against a five-foot drop on concrete, thanks to robust TPU plastic.
 The corners have additional reinforcement to safeguard against any unexpected falls.
-Zugu covers are designed to make your life easier.
-Each iPad case has eight magnetic slots, allowing you to adjust the kickstand case to the angle you need.
+ZUGU covers are designed to make your life easier.
+Each iPad case has up to 10 magnetic slots (depending on the size of your iPad), allowing you to adjust the kickstand to the angle you need.